marksteve/dotcom/index.md

 ---
 title: marksteve
-description: I have two first names and I like them both.
+description: I have two first names and I like them both
 layout: grid
 ---